Big-Brother/squarecore-p2p/README.md

 `squarecore-p2p` adds Dash protocol support for Bitcore-Dash.

-See [the main bitcore-square repo](https://github.com/) for more information.
+See [the main squarecore-square repo](https://github.com/) for more information.

 ## Getting Started